U.S. Highways in New Mexico

 County: Catron, Socorro, Torrance, Guadalupe, de Baca, Roosevelt, Curry

-History: U.S. 60 terminated east of New Mexico until 1932.
-In that year, it replaced the original route of U.S. 70, which took it westward through Fort Sumner, Vaughn, Willard, Socorro, and Datil.
+History: As established in 1926, U.S. 60 terminated well east of New Mexico (near Springfield MO) until 1932.
+In that year, it was extended west.
+In New Mexico, it replaced the original route of U.S. 70, which took it westward through Fort Sumner, Vaughn, Willard, Socorro, and Datil.
 In Arizona, U.S. 60 took a new southwestward route toward Globe rather than the northwestward route originally taken by U.S. 70 toward Holbrook along what is now U.S. 180.

 Improvements: Generally two-lane, except for the common section with U.S. 285 from Encino to Vaughn, and from west of Clovis to the Texas border, which are segments of divided highway.